12 Of The Best Forex Trading Strategies

-Typically, traders holding currencies overnight are paid the interbank rate of the country of which the currency was purchased.
-Carry traders may seek out a currency of a country with a low interest rate in order to buy a currency of a country paying a high interest rate, thus profiting from the difference.
+Typically, traders holding currencies overnight are paid the interbank rate of the country of which the currency is bought.
+Carry traders, then, may seek a currency of a country with a low interest rate in order to buy one paying a higher rate – thus profiting from the difference.

 Example of Carry Trading